 Your Hungary benefits management plan should also include additional benefits that aren’t required by law but are expected by employees.
-For example, employers sometimes offer additional private health care coverage or a stipend for employees to find their own payroll.
-Meal vouchers and performance-based bonuses are also common benefits.
+For example, employers sometimes offer additional private health care coverage.

 You can’t disperse compensation and benefits until you incorporate in Hungary.
 The only exception is working with a global PEO such as Globalization Partners.
 Choosing Hungary benefits and compensation outsourcing with us means you can use our existing subsidiary to start working faster without having to set up a subsidiary.